bradbell/xrst/test_rst/toml_file.rst

 is the RST file for the corresponding page.
 There is one exception to this rule.
 If *page_name* ends with ``.rst``, the extra ``.rst`` is not added at the end.
-The default value for this key is
+The default for this table is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 125-125
+   :lines: 126-127
    :language: toml

 .. _toml_file@rst_directory@Example: